Dimension Reduction via Sum-of-Squares and Improved Clustering Algorithms for Non-Spherical Mixtures: Technical Overview

-It would therefore suffice to find the $k$-dimensional subspace of eigenvectors of $\Sigma$ with eigenvalue at most $1/2$.
-Finding this low-dimensional subspace, however, appears tricky --- as in the case of centered mixtures --- and we focus instead on identifying its orthogonal complement: the $(d-k)$-dimensional eigenspace of $\Sigma$ with eigenvalue $1$.
+Our strategy, as in the centered case, is to find a direction of separation along which to partially cluster the mixture and then iterate.
+A simple argument shows that all directions of separation $v$ must satisfy $v^\top \Sigma v \ll 1$, so $v$ must be close to the eigenspace of $\Sigma$ with eigenvalues close to zero.
+Furthermore, by the isotropic position, $\Sigma$ has at least $d-k$ eigenvalues equal to $1$.
+Therefore, all directions of separation are close to a subspace of dimension $k$.

-\paragraph{Finding Directions with Large Variance} For the case of equal mixing weights, Buhai and Steurer~\cite{buhai2023beyond} proved that an identical-covariance mixture cannot match the first $O(\log k)$ moments of $N(0, I_d)$.\footnote{In general, they show that an identical-covariance mixture cannot match the first $O(\log 1 / w_{\min})$ moments of $N(0, I_d)$.} By an adjustment of their argument, we show that if such a mixture matches the first $O(\log k)$ moments of $N(0, 1)$ when projected onto a direction $v$, then $v$ must be orthogonal to all $\mu_i$s, and hence $v^\top \Sigma v = 1$.
-We also prove an approximate version of this argument.
-All of these proofs can be written as $O(\log k)$-degree sum-of-squares proofs.
+\paragraph{Identifiability via $O(\log k)$ moments} Unfortunately, unlike the case of mixtures with centered components, for mixtures with identical-covariance components the fourth moment tensor may exactly match that of $N(0, I_d)$, giving no information about the components.
+We rely instead on a result of Buhai and Steurer~\cite{buhai2023beyond}, who proved that an identical-covariance mixture of Gaussians cannot match the first $O(\log k)$ moments of $N(0, I_d)$.
+By an adjustment of their argument, we show that if the mixture matches the first $O(\log k)$ moments of $N(0, 1)$ when projected onto a direction $v$, then $v$ must be orthogonal to all $\mu_i$s, and hence $v^\top \Sigma v = 1$.

-Then, we consider the system of constraints over unit vectors $v \in \R^d$ that imposes that the first $O(\log k)$ mixture moments in direction $v$ are approximately equal to those of $N(0, 1)$.
-As explained above, this system implies (via $O(\log k)$-degree sum-of-squares proofs) that $v^\top \Sigma v \approx 1$.
+Then, we consider the system of polynomial constraints over a variable $v \in \R^d$ that imposes that the first $O(\log k)$ moments of the mixture projected in direction $v$ are approximately equal to those of $N(0, 1)$.
+We can prove that this system implies, via $O(\log k)$-degree sum-of-squares proofs, that $v^\top \Sigma v \approx 1$.

-\paragraph{Rounding} From this system, we apply the same strategy as in the case of centered mixtures: we can obtain a new system of polynomial constraints such that (1) all vectors feasible for it are close to a low-dimensional subspace, and (2) all vectors close to the subspace of eigenvectors of $\Sigma$ with eigenvalue at most $1/2$ are feasible for it.
-Then our rounding algorithm recovers a low-dimensional subspace that contains at least one direction of separation.
+\paragraph{Sum-of-squares rounding} As in the case of zero-mean components, we ended up with a system of constraints that identifies the opposite of what we want: in the end, we are interested in the eigenspace of $\Sigma$ with eigenvalues close to zero.
+Hence, we apply the same strategy as before: we create a new system of constraints over a variable $u \in \R^d$ which imposes that $u$ is nearly orthogonal to all $v$ that satisfy our system of constraints.
+As before, we can round this system of constraints to obtain a subspace of dimension $O_k(1)$ that approximately contains the eigenspace of $\Sigma$ with eigenvalues close to zero.
+Because the sum-of-squares proofs involved here have degree $O(\log k)$, the time complexity of this algorithm ends up including a term $d^{\polylog(k)}$.